niemopen/niem-naming-design-rules/ndr6src.md

 # 4. Data models in NIEM

 The NIEM metamodel is an abstract model that specifies the content of a NIEM data model.
 It is described by the UML diagram in [figure 4-1](#fig4-1) below.

-The metamodel has two concrete representations, CMF and XSD.
-CMF is a NIEM [message specification](#def) that implements the metamodel.
-A CMF message is a representation of a NIEM data model.
-A NIEM data model may also be represented in NIEM XSD.

-This section specifies:

-* the meaning of the classes, attributes, and relationships in the metamodel
-* the meaning of the classes, datatypes, and properties in CMF that implement the metamodel
-* the XSD constructs that correspond to CMF classes, datatypes, and properties

 <figure>
   <a name="fig4-1"/></a>